smelc/tn-fp-haskell-course/slides/course-01.md

 toString :: Contains a String => a -> String
 toString (whatever :: a) = get whatever
 ```

+???

+- Explain typeclasses are open abstractions
+  - You can define them far away from the type's definition
+- Ask what's the problem?
+  - Conflicting definitions are possible

 <!--
 -- | Generic setter for containers